dannyvankooten/advent-of-code/2015/09-all-in-a-single-night/README.txt

---- Day 8: Matchsticks ---
+--- Day 9: All in a Single Night ---

-Space on the sleigh is limited this year, and so Santa will be bringing his list as a digital copy.
-He needs to know how much space it will take up when stored.
+Every year, Santa manages to deliver all of his presents in a single night.

 https://adventofcode.com/2015/day/9